matt-bentley/CleanArchitecture/README.md

 - **Swagger/Swashbuckle** - UI for interacting with API
 - **AutoMapper** - Used to map from Entities in *Core* to DTOs in *Application*
 - **MediatR** - Mediator implementation for implementing *Domain Event Handlers* and *CQRS*
+- **MiniTransit** - [MiniTransit](https://github.com/matt-bentley/MiniTransit) is a lightweight, extensible .NET messaging library designed as a simpler alternative to MassTransit and NServiceBus
 - **CSharpFunctionalExtensions** - Base Class implementation for *Entities* and *ValueObjects*
 - **XUnit** - Test runner for Unit and API tests
 - **FluentAssertions** - Fluent extension methods for running assertions in tests